 Inclusion Manager: Michelle Baker (contacted on 020 8670 1981)

-Please click below to view our SEND policy and SEND Mental Health Policy:-
+Please see below our SEND policy and SEND Mental Health Policy:-

 The SEND Information Report for Children with SEND details the following: